Haufe-Lexware/wicked.haufe.io/doc/dynamic-api-scopes.md

 Content-Type: application/json

 {
-  "valid": <true|false>,
+  "allow": <true|false>,
   "scope": ["scope1", "scope2", "..."]
 }
 ```

-The response must be a JSON structure containing a boolean property `valid` and a property `scope` which contains an array of allowed scopes.
+The response must be a JSON structure containing a boolean property `allow` and a property `scope` which contains an array of allowed scopes.

 This end point will also be called should the API client decide to attempt to refresh the token.
 In those cases, only the `sub` property of the POST message is supplied, as the other values are not present in any database to that point in time.

-In case `valid` is set to `false`, the Authorization Server will reject the authorization request to the calling client with an appropriate error message.
+In case `allow` is set to `false`, the Authorization Server will reject the authorization request to the calling client with an appropriate error message.
 This will also happen in case the service which looks up the scopes is not reachable.

 ## Addendum: Configure "Passthrough Users"